26 Best language courses online to become multilingual

 Pricing: $30 billed monthly | $24.99/month billed annually

-Live Lingua is a well-known language learning platform that offers 1:1 tutoring with certified teachers in multiple languages.
+Live Lingua is a well-known learning platform that offers 1:1 tutoring with certified teachers in multiple languages.
 It is particularly suitable for students who wish to take a more personal approach and prefer an immersive learning style.
 You can learn Spanish, English, French, Italian, Korean, Japanese, or German.

 Before you start, you let the team know what your preferences and learning goals are.
 Quick quizzes help to assess your current level and work out the areas you wish to improve on.
 You will then be connected with your ideal tutor.

 Feedback is a crucial part of each lesson.
 Students will also get materials and exercises to keep learning self-paced.
 There are no restrictions in terms of scheduling; simply select available times from your student dashboard.
+You can take a free class without further obligations to test the service.

 Languages: 7 | Review: ★★★★★